lalithnag/mr-us-fusion-biopsy/README.md

 [Helpful co-ordinate guide](http://www.grahamwideman.com/gw/brain/orientation/orientterms.htm)

+### Tips to use MeVisLab

+MevisLab unlike other visualisation software has its own scripting language MDL.
+Out of all the available options such as SimpleITK with Python, 3DSlicer scripting, etc. I found MevisLab to be the most useful of all.
+This was because it has an extensive library of GUI modules which can be leveraged.
+We can interface these modules through MDL.
+Although there is no extensive documentation examples of using MDL, one huge advantage is that all the scripts of the developed modules are readily accessible.
+This went a long way in helping me design many elements of my algorithm and of the GUI!
+The forum is also an invaluable resource.

 ## Authors

 * [Lalith Nag](https://github.com/lalithnag).
 Drop me a line if you want to know more or you're stuck at some place! :smiley: I will put up more elaborate blog posts soon.
 Until then, you can email me at lalith.sharan@ovgu.de